StackVista/stackstate-docs/develop/developer-guides/agent_check/how_to_develop_agent_checks.md

 ### Send in Stream Definitions and Health Checks

 Stream Definitions and Health Checks for StackState can be sent together with Topology.
-Telemetry streams can then be mapped with health checks onto components in your integration, leaving no work to be done in StackState.
+Telemetry streams can then be mapped with health checks onto components in your integration, removing the need for extra work in StackState.
 This example below sets up a metric stream called `Host CPU Usage` with a `Maximum Average` check in StackState on the `this-host` component.

 ```text
 # import